 Our approach to counselling usually involves individual and joint sessions with your partner, using evidence-based approaches such as:

 - Narrative Therapy

 If you feel that your marriage is causing more stress than usual, where you are constantly feeling frustrated, angry, or depressed, please do not hesitate to contact us for a consultation on how we can help you to get through these difficult times.

-Each session lasts about 50 to 60 minutes.
+Each session lasts up to 60 minutes.
 Each session is chargeable at $180/-